25 Different Types of Wasps in Colorado

 These wasps are usually black and yellow, with a white band near the abdomen.

-The most striking feature of this species is its long, curved tail, used for digging tunnels in wood for nesting.
+The most striking feature of this species is its long, curved tail, which is used for digging tunnels in wood for nesting.

 These wasps are beneficial predators and help keep other insect populations in check.
-Horntail wasps, as types of wasps in Colorado, are solitary and prefer to be left alone.
+Horntail wasps, as a type of wasp in Colorado, are solitary and prefer to be left alone.

 They don’t generally bother people unless disturbed, so it’s best to leave them alone if you find one in your yard.